MicrosoftLearning/deploy-and-manage-containers-with-azure-kubernetes-service/Instructions/Labs/Complete Guided Lab-Deploy_Applications_to_AKS.md

    > **Note:** Proceed to the next exercise without waiting for the provisioning of AKS cluster to complete.
 The provisioning process might take about 5 minutes.

 ## Exercise 2: Build a Linux and Windows container images and store them in ACR
-In this exercise, you will build a Linux- and Windows-based Docker images and pushed them into the Azure Container registry you created earlier in this lab.
+In this exercise, you will build a Linux- and Windows-based Docker images and pushed them into the Azure Container registry you created earlier in this exercise .

 ### Task 1: Build a Linux container image and store it in ACR
 In this task, you will use a ACR task to build a Linux container image and automatically push it into the ACR.